A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Checklist

-Appendix~\ref{app:sec:cvgt_srba} contains the necessary lemmas and proofs of Section~\ref{sec:theory}.
-Appendix~\ref{app:sec:lower} contains the proof of the lower bound for stochastic bilevel optimization.
-Finally, Appendix~\ref{app:sec:exp} details the setting of the numerical experiments.
+\cref{app:sec:cvgt_srba} contains the necessary lemmas and proofs of Section~\ref{sec:theory}. \cref{app:sec:lower} contains the proof of the lower bound for stochastic bilevel optimization. \cref{app:sec:exp} details the setting of the numerical experiments.
+Finally, \cref{app:sec:supp_exp} contains two more experiments on hyperparameter selection and datacleaning tasks.